paulcockrell/hemepi/README.md

 ### API key

-Visit and register with <XXX> and get an API key
+Register with [goldapi](https://www.goldapi.io) and get an API key.
+They offer a limited free API key.

 ## Development